amandalemette/EQM2109/Turma_2021.2/Alberto_Hoyos.md

 Second step: Define and set the Monte Carlo parameters and the Monte Carlo rates.

-Based on Gillespie, experimental rate constants are transformed into stochastic rate constants with the equations:
+Based on Gillespie, experimental rate constants are transformed into stochastic rate constants (Monte Carlo parameters) with the equations:

 1) First order reactions: kmc = kexp